 LinkedIn has long been a platform for both searching and recruiting employees, for small and large businesses alike.
 That’s why it is a great tool for finding motivated students or people to put on your radar.
-It has becomes an increasingly important tool for students looking to find work.
+It has become an increasingly important tool for students looking to find work.
 This means that more serious working students will be updating their profiles regularly as their experience grows.
 We have compiled some of the best tips for making your search easier and finding employees through LinkedIn.

 College Life's job board